SeanJayManuel/Employee-Turnover-Analysis/README.md

 ![](Graphs/Figure_2.png)<br>
 Figure.
 2

+Figure.
+2 dispalys the seniority of employees.
+We see that the majority of employees are relatively new, with the bulk of the workforce haveing spent 3 years at the company.

+***

 Below we can see the average hours worked in comparison to the number of employees.
 See Figure.
 3